 Welcome to the Surrey Drug and Alcohol Care Website

 Surrey Drug and Alcohol Care Ltd is a confidential, non-judgemental service.
 We are always available to listen.
-We explain the options and services available and can refer you to treatment services.
+We explain the options and services available and, for drug and alcohol problems, can refer you to treatment services.

-SDAC offers a 24 hour manned confidential help line giving support and information to drug and alcohol users, their families and friends, in the County of Surrey.
-We are ready to receive calls at any time of the day or night for 365 days of the year, thereby providing a continuous service for those in need of help with addiction problems.
+SDAC offers a 24 hour manned confidential help line giving support and information in the County of Surrey.
+We are ready to receive calls at any time of the day or night for 365 days of the year, thereby providing a continuous service for those in need of help with problems.
 We are registered charity and our services are free of charge.

 The helpline is operated by a team of specially trained volunteers who come from a variety of backgrounds.